Waeoo/Project1/README.md

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The background photo used on the site come from [istockphoto](https://www.istockphoto.com/)
 - The images used for the gallery page were taken from this other open source site